bitcoin-dot-org/Bitcoin.org/_alerts/2017-07-12-potential-split.md

 ## This file is licensed under the MIT License (MIT) available on
 ## http://opensource.org/licenses/MIT.

-title: "Potential disruptive chain forks"
+title: "Potential disruptive chain split"
-shorturl: "disruptive-forks"
+shorturl: "potential-split"
 active: true
 banner: "Warning: Bitcoin may be unsafe to use starting July 31st (click here for details)"